 A key component of the department's outreach success is the Staff Offering Service (SOS) Program.

 SOS is the Health System's employee volunteer program, which has provided thousands of donated hours of assistance for community and non-profit organizations since it started in 1992.

 The program is guided by team leads, who identify opportunities for health system employees to give back to the communities that the health system serves.
-Organizations such as Meals on Wheels, Ronald McDonald House Charities, Sacramento Food Bank and Family Services, Soil Born Farms and WEAVE are just a few of the organizations employees have worked with.
+Organizations such as Safetyville, Ronald McDonald House Charities, Sacramento Food Bank and Family Services, Soil Born Farms, Women's Empowerment, and Salvation Army are just a few of the organizations employees have worked with.

 There is not a required time commitment to be involved in the SOS program.
 Health System faculty, students and staff interested in joining the SOS program can call the main office at 916-734-5441 or e-mail HSemail@example.com.